Skip to content

 "Play the course as you find it and play the ball as it lies."

 This is the first central principle of the game of golf.
-See the purpose of Rule 1 (mobile).
+See the purpose of Rule 1.
 Applying this principle is essential to understanding the rules.

 Protect Other Players in the Competition

-“If you know or believe that another player has breached the Rules and does not recognize or is ignoring this, you should tell that player, the player’s marker, a referee or the Committee.
-You should do this promptly, and certainly before the player returns his or her scorecard.
-Your failure to do so could be serious misconduct resulting in disqualification.”
-(See rule 20.1c.)
+“If a player knows or believes that another player has breached or might have breached the Rules and that the other player does not recognize or is ignoring this, the player should tell the other player, the player’s marker, a referee or the Committee.”
+(See rule 20.1c(2).)

 Must hole out